Browns Canyon

 Director

-Wendy grew up in New York City and first found her way to Colorado while in college in the mid ’80s, spending the summer working as a research assistant at Rocky Mountain Biological Laboratory in Gothic, near Crested Butte.
-It was love at first sight.
-After hoisting a backpack and climbing her first mountains, she spent decades scheming her return, even sending her kids to summer camp in Florissant and her son to the Colorado School of Mines.
-The opportunity to live in Buena Vista presented itself in 2020.
+Wendy first found her way to Colorado while in college, spending a summer as a research assistant at Rocky Mountain Biological Laboratory near Crested Butte.
+After hoisting a backpack and climbing her first mountains, she vowed to one-day return to the area, which she did in 2020.
 Wendy is an ecologist with expertise in water, biodiversity and climate.
 She holds a Ph.D., M.S. and B.A. in those disciplines.
-She has long been a champion of non-game species, including managing Texas Parks and Wildlife Department’s Non-game and Rare Species Program.
 Most of her career has been devoted to public service, including working as Chaffee County’s first Natural Resources Planner.
 She joined the FOBC Board in 2024.
-She serves on other area boards, including the Central Colorado Conservancy and advisory boards for the Town of Buena Vista.
-She recently founded the Arkansas Valley Chapter of the Colorado Native Plant Society.
-As a lifelong conservationist loving life in the Arkansas Valley, she has been actively working on issues of dark-sky protection, native plant awareness, and open space preservation.
-You will find her and her husband Steve Kostelnik on the slopes at Monarch or on any one of the region’s peaks and rivers.
+She serves on other nonprofit and Town of Buena Vista boards.
+She founded the Arkansas Valley Chapter of the Colorado Native Plant Society.